its-leofisher/going-light/README.md

     pip3 install virtualenv
     ```
 - [TP-Link Kasa smart bulb](https://a.co/d/72jUNL2)
-- Slack workspace and app
+- A Slack workspace and app
+    * Phase 2: abstract class for other Communication Apps
-- Ngrok for local public availability using WAF for whitelisting
+- Ngrok
   - [Sign up, install](https://ngrok.com/download) and set up a static domain to make it easier
   - Its important to secure your endpoint